 Leadership | Lisbeth Garassino

-Lisbeth Garassino is a focused, high-energy digital marketing strategist with 13 years of marketing experience.
-Trained in NYC and skilled at creating innovative and creative marketing campaigns for corporations, non-profit, and government clients.
-Lisbeth spent five years working for the children’s publishing company Scholastic, developing and delivering custom integrated marketing programs for the children’s publisher Scholastic.
-She wrote grants generating up to $20MM annually by effectively packaging Scholastic resources to corporate, non-profit, and government clients.
-She pioneered social media for Scholastic’s Education Division in addition to managing its authors speaking bureau and national events.
+Lisbeth Garassino is a focused, high-energy digital marketing strategist with 15 years of marketing experience.
+Trained in NYC and skilled at creating innovative and creative marketing strategies and then executing these plans for corporations, non-profit, and government clients is Lisbeth’s strength.
+Lisbeth started here career in publishing working for five years for the children’s publishing company Scholastic.
 After Scholastic, Lisbeth worked in Education Technology for a division of News Corporation, developing and leading strategic marketing initiatives for innovative educational software.
-Recently, Lisbeth consulted for eBay headquarters in Silicon Valley as a member of their Social Commerce Team and was a Global Marketing Manager for a company based in Bergen, Norway working out of Silicon Valley managing marketing campaigns in Asia and Europe.
-Lisbeth heads up Marketing for a financial technology education startup, ClassWallet.
-Currently, Lisbeth is based in the nation’s capital, Washington D.C.
+Lisbeth also consulted for eBay headquarters in Silicon Valley as a member of their Social Commerce Team and was a Global Marketing Manager for a company based in Bergen, Norway working out of Silicon Valley managing marketing campaigns in Asia and Europe.
+Lisbeth was head of Marketing for a financial technology education startup, ClassWallet based in Florida for several years and then spent time in our nation’s capital, Washington D.C.
+Currently, Lisbeth is based Austin, Texas.

-Lisbeth received a B.A. degree from College of the Holy Cross, was a Fulbright scholar in Eastern Europe, and manages a volunteer program in Bosnia, Builders for Peace.
-In Romania, Lisbeth taught a Media and Journalism course at the University of Bucharest, leading post-communist students to a new thought process on the way the media can operate.
+Lisbeth received a B.A. degree from College of the Holy Cross, and was then a Fulbright scholar in Eastern Europe, and manages a volunteer program in Bosnia, Builders for Peace.
+In Romania, Lisbeth taught a Journalism course at the University of Bucharest, leading post-communist students to a new thought process on the way the media can operate.
 In Bosnia, Lisbeth leads volunteers to Gracanica to teach English skills to high school students and a library restoration project in Fojnica.
 She continues to be active in the Fulbright Association to promote international understanding.
+Lisbeth also now does work with migrants and refugees in Texas.